Chapter 2: Achieving High Reliability

 Microsoft Operations Manager (MOM).
-MOM provides knowledge packs for specific Windows Server components and other Microsoft server products that use information regarding product-specific and component-specific events to filter, determine the severity of, and help identify and develop solutions for these events.
+MOM provides knowledge packs for specific Windows Server components and for other Microsoft server products that use knowledge about product-specific and component-specific events to filter, determine the severity of, and help identify causes, and develop solutions for these events.

-A highly reliable system exhibits a variety of positive attributes as listed in Table 2.1.
+A highly reliable system exhibits a variety of positive attributes; these are listed in Table 2.1.

 Table 2.1: Reliability Attributes

 The capability of the computing environment to continue operating in a fully functional state, without degradation caused by hardware or software failure.

 In instances where outages do occur, the capability of the environment to be restored to full capacity with minimal loss of data.

 The capability to provide timely and expected services as required.

 The capability to implement required changes and maintenance procedures without disruption of services.